 - Consider Your Options: If your Humana plan or other Advantage plan will no longer be accepted, you have a couple of options:

 - Switch to a Plan UCSD Accepts: HealthyMarks can help you find a plan that will still be accepted at UCSD.
 You can then switch to one of these during the Medicare Open Enrollment Period.
+Some Advantage plans will offer access to UCSD hospitals and specialists if you get a Primary Care Doctor elsewhere.
 You can see here which plans are accepted on the UCSD’s Accepted Health Plans page.

 - Find New Providers: Alternatively, if you prefer to stay with your current plan, you may need to seek a new network of providers that accepts it.